What is Dry Needling?

 A technique of inserting fine filament needles into the muscle in the region of a “trigger point”.
 This stimulates the body’s own pain relief system, without using drugs.
 Dry needling originated from the model of Chinese acupuncture, which has been used safely for more than 2000 years.
 It was not until new neurophysiology concepts and techniques were identified that it was introduced.

-Now, medical doctors and allied health professionals, with a sound background in anatomy and neurophysiology are using dry needling all around the world for treating musculoskeletal pain and dysfunction.
+Now, medical doctors and allied health professionals, with a sound background in anatomy and neurophysiology are using this technique all around the world for treating musculoskeletal pain and dysfunction.

 There are similarities with the type of needles, but significant differences between the theory and technique.
 Acupuncture follows ancient rules and beliefs, focusing on balancing the flow of energy in the body.

 Dry needling specifically deals with “trigger points” or tender spots due to sensitive nerve endings.
 The trigger point site also causes the muscle to shorten, which in itself can become painful and lead to dysfunction.

-These trigger points form within muscle, fascia, tendons, ligaments, and the periosteum.
+These trigger points form within the muscle, fascia, tendons, ligaments, and the periosteum.

-The aim of dry needling is to achieve a local “ twitch response” to release muscle tension, pain and to restore normal muscle function.
+The aim of this treatment is to achieve a local “ twitch response” to release muscle tension, pain, and restore normal muscle function.
 This form of treatment is effective for acute or chronic pain of neuropathic origin with very few side effects.

 Will Dry Needling Hurt?

 The needles used are very thin and most people do not even feel it penetrate the skin.
 However, if the muscle has trigger points that are sensitive and the muscle is shortened you may feel a very quick (less than a second) muscle cramp sensation known as the ‘the twitch response’.

-Patients soon learn to familiarize themselves with this sensation and even welcome it as deactivating the trigger point, reduces pain, restores normal length and function of the muscle and releases the body own natural opioid which causes a relaxed feeling.
+Patients soon learn to familiarize themselves with this sensation and even welcome it as deactivating the trigger point, reduces pain, restores normal length and function of the muscle, and releases the body’s own natural opioid which causes a relaxed feeling.

 Are the needles sterile?